 Thus, we evolved and expanded into STEMY—a 501(c)(3) dedicated to providing high-quality educational opportunities to all students in our community regardless of gender or background.

 As an entirely youth-driven organization of passionate high school STEM students, we are well equipped to recruit enthusiasm and connect with our STEM-disadvantaged peers in unique and, for us, incredibly fulfilling ways.
+We conduct the vast majority of our work virtually to accommodate the geographic diversity of our members.
 Through peer-to-peer programs and initiatives, including workshops with middle and elementary schoolers, a formal scientific journal, and innovative science kits, we’ve directly changed the lives of over 1000 students.